demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 ## A Type For The Send Signup Email Function

-Upon creating a new user we need to send a new signup email to the user.
+Upon creating a new user, we need to send a new signup email to the user.
 Let's create type for this as we did for `CreateUser`.

-The input for this function are `Username`, `EmailAddress` and the `VerificationCode`.
+The inputs for this function are `Username`, `EmailAddress`, and the `VerificationCode`.

 ```fsharp
 // UserSignup.fs